From delivery to 6 weeks after

 - Try using cold packs immediately then dry heat, sitz baths or a spray bottle

 - Sitz bath-a clear comfortably hot bath over your waist.
 This can be done 2-3 times a day for 15 minutes at a time.
-Afterwards, dry completely by blotting with a towel or blow drying.
+Afterward, dry completely by blotting with a towel or blow drying.

 - Periwash- a spray bottle used to rinse after using the restroom for the first week.
 Pat or blow dry after

 They are no fun but are common.
-Try preparation H, Tucks pads, dry heat and sitz baths for comfort.
+Try Preparation H, Tucks pads, dry heat and sitz baths for comfort.

 Thinning hair is normal postpartum often occurring months after delivery.
 It usually takes a year for hair growth patterns to correct themselves.